okikorg/okik/README.md

 ## Status

 Okik is currently in development so expect sharp edges and bugs.
 Feel free to contribute to the project by submitting a pull request.

+## Roadmap

+- [x] Add support for various inference engines such as vLLM, TGI, etc.
+- [x] Add support for various cloud providers such as AWS, GCP, Azure, etc.